sraj/Swift-SRWebClient/README.md

 ## Acknowledgment

-Some API's names are similar to [Agent](https://github.com/hallas/agent) Framework.
+Some API names are similar to [Agent](https://github.com/hallas/agent) Framework.
 Licensed under MIT.
 Thanks to Christoffer Hallas for his contribution.